amyreese/markdown-pp/readme.md

 	[github]: http://github.com "GitHub"

 <a name="support"></a>

 4\.
 Support
 -------

-If you find any problems with MarkdownPP, or have any feature requests, please report them to [GitHub][], and I will respond when possible.
+If you find any problems with MarkdownPP, or have any feature requests, please report them to [GitHub][repo], and I will respond when possible.
 Code contributions are *always* welcome, and ideas for new modules, or additions to existing modules, are also appreciated.

 <a name="references"></a>

 5\.
 References
 ----------

-*	[Markdown Preprocessor on GitHub][github]
+*	[Markdown Preprocessor on GitHub][repo]

-[github]: http://github.com/jreese/markdown-pp "Markdown Preprocessor on GitHub"
+[repo]: http://github.com/jreese/markdown-pp "Markdown Preprocessor on GitHub"